 The reason it is not able to get to the user account may be that RES was not configured correctly for the AD in use.
-An example might be that the ServiceAccountCredentialsSecretArn parameter used at BI/RES environment creation was not the correct value.
+An example might be that the ServiceAccountUsername parameter used at BI/RES environment creation was not the correct value, such as using "ServiceAccount" instead of "Admin".